-Dave is passionate about strong grower representation and ensuring the right policy and industry settings to provide the environment for profitable and sustainable farm production in Australia.
+Dave has been with GrainGrowers since early 2015.
+He is passionate about strong grower representation and ensuring the right policy and industry settings provide the environment for profitable and sustainable farm production.

 Helen ensures the efficient operation of GrainGrowers’ financial division and for responsibly managing GrainGrowers’ capital base.

 As Company Secretary, Helen also assists the GrainGrowers Board of Directors to continue to operate under strong contemporary governance principles.

 Helen has a Masters Degree in Accounting and Finance and is a member of the Institute of Chartered Accountants in Australia, a graduate of the Australian Institute of Company Directors and a graduate of the Governance Institute of Australia.